kangyu-california/PersistentWindows/Help.md

 ### Command Line Options
   | Command line option | Meaning |
   | --- | --- |
-  | -delay_start \<seconds\> | Delay the application startup by the specified seconds.
+  | -delay_start 10 | Delay the application startup by 10 seconds.
 Useful if PersistentWindows autostart fails to show the icon because of Windows Update.
   | -redirect_appdata | Use the current directory instead of the User AppData directory to store the database file.
 This option is also useful for launching multiple PersistentWindows instances.
   | -gui=0 | Do not display the PersistentWindows icon on the System Tray.
-Effectively, runs PersistentWindows as a service
+Effectively runs PersistentWindows as a service
   | -splash=0       | No splash window at PersistentWindows startup
   | -notification=1 | Turn on balloon tip and sound notification when restoring windows
   | -silent         | No splash window, no balloon tip hint, no event logging
   | -ignore_process "notepad.exe;foo" | Avoid restoring windows for the processes notepad.exe and foo
+  | -debug_process "notepad.exe;foo" | Print window positioning event logs for the processes notepad.exe and foo in event viewer
   | -prompt_session_restore | Upon resuming the last session, ask the user before restoring the window layout.
 This may help reduce the total restore time for remote desktop sessions on slow internet connections.
-  | -slow_restore | Prevent PersistentWindows restore from finishing too soon
+  | -delay_auto_capture 1.0 | Delay the auto-capture by 1.0 second (default latency is 3~4 seconds) to adjust the latency between window move and auto-capture
-  | -halt_restore \<seconds\> | Delay auto restore by the specified seconds, in case the monitor fails to go to sleep due to fast off-on-off switching.
+  | -delay_auto_restore 2.5 | Delay the auto-restore by 2.5 seconds (default latency is 1 second), in case the monitor fails to go to sleep (due to auto-restore starts too early)
+  | -slow_restore | Slow down the auto-restore progress to avoid incomplete restore (due to adversarial moves by Windows OS)
-  | -redraw_desktop | Redraw the whole desktop after a restore
+  | -redraw_desktop | Redraw the whole desktop after a restore in case some window workarea is not refreshed
-  | -fix_zorder=1   | Turn on z-order fix for automatic restore
+  | -fix_zorder=1   | Preserve window Z-order for automatic restore.
+The Z-order of a window indicates the window's position in a stack of overlapping windows
   | -fix_offscreen_window=0 | Turn off auto correction of off-screen windows
   | -fix_unminimized_window=0 | Turn off auto restore of unminimized windows.
 Use this switch to avoid undesirable window shifting during window activation, which comes with Event id 9999 : "restore minimized window ...." in event viewer.
   | ‑auto_restore_missing_windows=1 | When restoring from disk, restore missing windows without prompting the user